-Trump and Michael Cohen don’t see eye-to-eye on the biggest issue in his case
+Trump and Michael Cohen don’t see eye to eye on the biggest issue in his case

 “Cohen’s lawyers are dealing with the art of the possible, and Trump’s lawyers are dealing with their client’s fantasy,” he continued.
 “So Judge Wood was not headed in this direction.”

-A special master could greatly slow down the review process
+A special master could significantly slow the review process

 Should Wood decide to appoint a special master, observers said it could lead to a slower review process than if the government simply reviewed the documents.

 “Anyone who wants a special master is looking for delay,” Roland Riopelle, a former federal prosecutor with the US attorneys office for the Southern District of New York and a partner at Sercarz & Riopelle, told Business Insider in an email.
-“Someone who doesn’t, is less interested in delay.
+“Someone who doesn’t is less interested in delay.
 The master results in a slower review and more opportunities for litigation.”

 But while most experts thought Trump’s argument against the special master was weak, one former federal prosecutor with the US attorney’s office for the Southern District of New York said Trump’s was actually the most “intellectually honest.”